-Wakefield have a number of support services with access to trained professionals that are available to support schools.
-The support available is coordinated through the Future in Minds programme and can be accessed through the following link: www.wakefieldccg.nhs.uk
+The Local Authority have a number of support services with access to trained professionals that are available to support schools.

 All concerns identified about child mental health problems identified by a member of staff will be referred to the DSL so the most appropriate follow up action can be taken.